-They will also gain confidence in designing, building and understanding learnt in 'Questions' and 'Practice'.
-Through learning-by-doing, participants will complement their existing skillsets and gain the mastery required to build and guide teams developing and understanding new and emerging technologies.
+They will also gain confidence in designing, building and understanding learnt in 'Framing Questions' and 'Cybernetic Practice'.
+Through learning-bydoing, participants will complement their existing skillsets and gain the mastery required to build and guide teams developing and understanding new and emerging technologies.

-Applied Cybernetics Experience
+Applied Cybernetics Professional Experience

-Winter 2025 or Summer 2025 | 0 units 140 hours total as negotiated with placement organisation
+Completed by end of year | 0 units 140 hours total as negotiated with placement organisation